TechnologyAiGroup/VERIFY/README.md

-# GOLD: Graph Anomaly-based Logic Locking Deciphering
+#  VERIFY: Key Assumption Validation and Spectral Graph Learning for Oracle-Less Logic Unlocking

-This is the implementation for Graph Anomaly-based Logic Locking Deciphering.
+This is the implementation for the VERIFY research project.

 ## Project Structure